Who Is Jesus?

 by Rev. Don Everts

 There’s no more central question to the Christian faith than “Who is Jesus?”
 Who is this first-century man written of in the Bible and espoused as Lord, Savior—and God!—by hundreds of millions, for more than 2,000 years?
 With this question in our minds, we may also ask, “Why did Jesus die?”
 Why did He meet such a horrific end, and why does it matter today?
+After considering these questions, it’s only natural to then ask, What is faith in Jesus?—which is the title of the third book in this Jesus trilogy.
+What does it mean to believe in Him, and how does that then play out in the life of the believer?
 Working through questions like these, Rev. Don Everts takes readers on a journey that’s both engaging and personal.

 In Who Is Jesus?, Everts notes the Christian’s heartfelt and rightly placed preoccupation with Jesus.
 For those who experienced Jesus firsthand, He amazed and astounded, perplexed and befuddled.
 Scripture portrays Him as One who seized others’ attention by what He said and did.
 Considering people’s varied reactions to Jesus, Everts briefly speaks to the historicity of the Gospels; the abundant New Testament manuscript evidence; and the biblical writers’ unflagging concern with accurately telling the story of Jesus.
 Noting Jesus’ “I am” statements, Everts shows how Jesus took pains to spell out who He was, why He came, and what His life was all about.